 - Specify a port

 Simple, concise, useful — does this sound like something you’ll use it?
 If so, check out the source code upon Github.
-The app is likely to come pre-installed in future releases of Linux Mint.
+The app is likely to come pre-installed in Linux Mint 20.